wendyverdonk93/docs/content/developer/general/excluding-referrals-in-google-analytics.md

 ---
 title : "Excluding referrals in Google Analytics"
 weight: 7
-meta_title: "FAQ General - Excluding referrals in Google Analytics - MultiSafepay Docs"
+meta_title: "General developer information - Excluding referrals in Google Analytics - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases: